 | Humanity’s Last Exam | Not disclosed | Leading | Strong | Multidisciplinary reasoning test (Anthropic.
 “Introducing Claude Opus 4.7.”
 Anthropic News, April 16, 2026) |

-The Artificial Analysis Intelligence Index—incorporating 10 evaluations including GDPval-AA, Terminal-Bench Hard, SciCode, and GPQA Diamond—ranked Gemini 3.1 Pro Preview first at launch with a score of 57.05, ahead of Claude Opus 4.6 (max) at 53.03 and GPT-5.2 (xhigh) at 51.24.
+The Artificial Analysis Intelligence Index, which incorporates 10 evaluations including GDPval-AA, Terminal-Bench Hard, SciCode, and GPQA Diamond, ranked Gemini 3.1 Pro Preview first at launch with a score of 57.05, ahead of Claude Opus 4.6 (max) at 53.03 and GPT-5.2 (xhigh) at 51.24.
 (Artificial Analysis.
 “Artificial Analysis Intelligence Index.”
 Artificial Analysis, April 2026) By April 2026, Claude Opus 4.7 (released April 16) had closed that gap to tie Gemini at 57, while GPT-5.5 (released April 23) took the index lead at 60.
+Claude Fable 5 (released June 9, 2026) leads on coding-specific evaluations including FrontierCode, CursorBench, and ViBench; Anthropic has not published numeric scores on the AA index for it.
+For a broader look at how models stack up on coding tasks, see AI Code Generation Benchmarks 2026: Which Model Actually Delivers.

 How Gemini 3.1 Pro Compares to Claude and GPT